IloveCCCP/Onion/README.md

 Usage
 ----------
 Start up:
 1. Run directory/DirectoryServer.
+   mvn exec:java -D"exec.mainClass"="directory.DirectoryServer"
 2. Run as many numbers of node/OnionNode you like.
+   mvn exec:java -D"exec.mainClass"="node.OnionNode"
 3. Run client/Client.
+   mvn exec:java -D"exec.mainClass"="client.Client"
 4. Enter messages in the client.
 5. Check the console in the nodes to see the data flow.